netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 <p style="text-align: center">Listing 5: Flow filter with different sampling value</p>

-The last rule with CIDR 0.0.0.0/0 is necessary because without it, it will only process the internal traffic packets.
-If sampling is not specified, it uses the sampling value from FlowCollector.
+The last rule with CIDR 0.0.0.0/0 is necessary to explicitly tell it to process the rest of the packets.
+This is because once you define a flow filter rule, the default behavior of using the FlowCollector's sampling value to determine what packets to process no longer applies.
+It will simply use the flow filter rules on what to accept or reject and reject the rest by default.
+If sampling is not specified in a rule, it uses the FlowFilter's sampling value.

 #### Include packet drops

 Another new option is **pktDrops**.
 With **pktDrops: true** and **action: Accept**, it includes the packet only if it's dropped.
 The prerequisite is that the eBPF feature, **PacketDrop** is enabled, which requires eBFP to be in **privileged** mode.
-Note this currently is not supported if you enable the NetworkEvent feature.
+Note this currently is not supported if you enable the **NetworkEvent** feature.
 Listing 6 shows an example configuration.

 ```
 spec: